Bloc party: Mexico

-New Zealand

-ACT New Zealand, a right-wing libertarian party, runs its leader as a candidate in the Epsom electorate.
-In Epsom, the ACT leader is typically endorsed by the National Party and its leader.
-After the election, the ACT leader can then be offered a cabinet position, and the party can serve as a coalition partner in a National government.

 Russia

-The All-Russia People's Front includes the ruling United Russia, A Just Russia — For Truth, Rodina, New People, the Progressive Socialist Party of Ukraine, the Russian Union of Afghanistan Veterans, the Russian Union of Industrialists and Entrepreneurs, the Young Guard of United Russia, the Federation of Independent Trade Unions of Russia, and others.
+The All-Russia People's Front includes the ruling United Russia, A Just Russia – For Truth, Rodina, New People, the Progressive Socialist Party of Ukraine, the Russian Union of Afghanistan Veterans, the Russian Union of Industrialists and Entrepreneurs, the Young Guard of United Russia, the Federation of Independent Trade Unions of Russia, and others.

-Scandinavian countries

-In multiple countries in Scandinavia, parties generally run in elections separately but cooperate with other parties of similar ideology and outlook, and are grouped together by media, commentators, and party members for the purposes of the formation of a coalition government: a "red" bloc of centre-left and left-wing parties, and a "blue" bloc of centre-right and right-wing parties.
-Parties almost always form coalition governments consisting of their particular bloc if they have a majority, with the largest party nominating the position of Prime Minister.
+Senegal

+In 1976, the constitution was amended to allow three parties: a socialist party (the ruling Senegalese Progressive Union), a liberal party (the Senegalese Democratic Party) and a Marxist-Leninist party (the African Independence Party – Renewal).

 South Korea

 The Future Korea Party was a bloc party of the United Future Party (UFP), at the time the country's main opposition party.
 All parties excluding the UFP accepted a new election law starting in 2020 which led to the adoption of a more proportional election system.
-Thirty seats now used the additional member system, which allocates on a compensatory manner to make seats more closely match the popular vote if a party won a lower percentage of seats via single-member constituencies than their popular vote percentage.
+Thirty seats now used the additional-member system, which allocates on a compensatory manner to make seats more closely match the popular vote if a party won a lower percentage of seats via single-member constituencies than their popular vote percentage.
 The AMS is more disadvantageous for larger parties like the UFP and Democratic Party (DP) than the prior system, which did not compensate parties for differences between their popular vote percentage and seat percentage, as the two major parties have generally won a larger percentage of seats than their popular vote percentage.
 As a result, the UFP sought to exploit the new system by making a bloc party for the 2020 South Korean legislative election in order to get more electoral seats that are under their control, as they would otherwise be allocated little or no extra compensatory seats.
 The DP did the same with the Platform Party.
 Both bloc parties were dissolved following the election.